 Ozone Nonattainment (Workgroups, Planning, etc.)Contact: Jay Olaguer, 517-512-0059Agency: Environment, Great Lakes, and Energy

 The United States Environmental Protection Agency (USEPA) published ozone nonattainment designations for the 2015 National Ambient Air Quality Standard (NAAQS) with an effective date of August 3, 2018.
 The Michigan counties designated as nonattainment are Berrien, Livingston, Macomb, Monroe, Oakland, St. Clair, Washtenaw, and Wayne.
 In addition, portions of Allegan and Muskegon counties are also designated as nonattainment.
 Ozone nonattainment areas are classified based on the severity of their ozone concentrations.
-All areas in Michigan are classified as marginal nonattainment, which is the lowest level of classification and means that ozone concentrations are less than 10 parts per billion (ppb) above the standard.
-A redesignation request was submitted for Berrien County in January of 2020 and is available on the Recent Air Quality Planning Actions and Documents webpage.
-This request has not yet been acted on.
+All areas in Michigan were originally classified as marginal nonattainment, which is the lowest level of classification and means that ozone concentrations are less than 10 parts per billion (ppb) above the standard.
+Michigan had until August 3, 2021, to bring the design values at or below the 2015 Ozone NAAQS, however, Michigan was not able to attain the standard and will likely be "bumped-up" to a moderate nonattainment classification.
+This webpage features more information on Michigan's Ozone nonattainment, the Clean Air Act (CAA) requirements for the moderate nonattainment classification, EGLE's timeline, workgroups, and field study.
+Recent workgroup information is available below.

 Ozone Nonattainment Designation Map